Inspiring Health

 Board of Directors

-Amanda currently serves as a Board member of the Ingham Institute of Applied Medical Research and the South Western Sydney Medicare Local.
+Grant serves as a board member of the Ingham Institute of Applied Medical Research and the Kids of Macarthur Health Foundation.

 John is a serial entrepreneur, active across diverse sectors including marketing, agriculture, property development, technology, horse breeding and racing.